-MHA 2014 also establishes a more comprehensive and rights-promoting set of mental health principles at section 11, to which mental health service providers (MHSPs) must have regard when providing mental health services, and which must be applied by anyone who performs any duty or function or exercises any power under the MHA 2014.
+MHA 2014 (s 11) also establishes a more comprehensive and rights-promoting set of mental health principles.
+Mental health service providers (MHSPs) must consider these principles when providing mental health services.
+These principles must also be applied by anyone who performs any duty or function or exercises any power under the MHA 2014.
 The principles include:

-•involving and supporting the person to make or participate in all decisions about their assessment, treatment and recovery, and respecting their views and preferences;
+• involving and supporting people to make or participate in all decisions about their assessment, treatment and recovery, and respecting their views and preferences;

-•respecting and promoting their rights, dignity and autonomy;
+• respecting and promoting people’s rights, dignity and autonomy;

-•recognising and responding to the person’s individual needs, including their medical and other health needs (e.g. alcohol and drug problems), their cultural and linguistic needs, their Aboriginality, their communication needs, and their needs in regards to their age, religion, gender and sexual identity;
+• recognising and responding to people’s individual needs, including their medical and other health needs (e.g. alcohol and drug problems), their cultural and linguistic needs, their Aboriginality, their communication needs, and their needs in regards to their age, religion, gender and sexual identity;

-•promoting the best interests of children and young people, including separate services from adults whenever possible, and protection of their needs, wellbeing and safety;
+• promoting the best interests of children and young people, including separate services from adults whenever possible, and protecting their needs, wellbeing and safety;

 In addition, section 8 requires that any advice, notification or information given to a patient under the MHA 2014 is explained to the maximum extent possible in the language, mode of communication and terms which they are most likely to understand and that, whenever reasonable, such information is given both orally and in writing.